-Beyond SDG 4, all of the Sustainable Development Goals depend on quality education and learning.
-A good education can: lift people out of poverty and reduce inequalities; promote employment and economic growth; empower women; build peaceful and inclusive societies; support good nutrition and health; and help communities improve their management of water and sanitation, as well as infrastructure, clean energy, and environmental resources, along with other elements of a sustainable lifestyle.
+Beyond SDG 4, education has an influence on each of the 17 SDGs.
+A good education can: lift people out of poverty and reduce inequalities; promote employment and economic growth; empower women; build peaceful and inclusive societies; support good nutrition and health; and help communities improve their management of water and sanitation, infrastructure, clean energy, environmental resources, and other elements of a sustainable lifestyle (GPE Secretariat, 2015).

 SDG 4 targets and means of implementation

 UNESCO.
 2016.
-Education 2030: Incheon Declaration and Framework for action for the implementation of Sustainable Development Goal 4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
+Education 2030: Incheon Declaration and Framework for Action for the implementation of Sustainable Development Goal 4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.